oldtimerza/windows-terminal-config/README.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

-3a) Set up terminal settings with the settings from the settings.json file
+3a) Set up terminal settings with the settings from the settings.json file.

 3b) copy contents of PowerShell profile into the profile file create by ```PowerShell notepad $PROFILE``` in PowerShell.

 3c) Install the font files from ttf.

 4) Vim setup can be found here, pull it into ~/.vim_runtime: